Red Wings drop to 1-2 in preseason, blanked 2-0 against Capitals

 The Wings had rookie forwards Jonatan Berggren and Elmer Soderblom and defenseman Simon Edvinsson, all in the lineup.

-Playing his third consecutive game, Soderblom wasn't credited with a shot and was minus-1.
+Playing his third consecutive game, Soderblom wasn't credited with a shot on net and was minus-1 in 14:35.

-"You see some young habits," said coach Derek Lalonde of Soderblom's progress.
-"He exposes the puck a ton, which is an easily correctable skill, part of a young guy's development.
-He has some of the open ice turnovers because he exposes the puck but hat is something that can be learned and taught.
-He will figure it out."
+"I give the kid a lot of credit, that was a grind," said Lalonde of the three games in four nights.
+"We want to get some of those kids plenty of games, plenty of opportunity and he's one of those guys and that's a hard ask of him.
+He's done pretty good.
+You can see some tired in his game at time, he was involved in the goal against, but that's valuable to go through."

 The special teams, which were woeful last season, have offered optimism during these exhibition games but were a mixed bag against Washington.
-The Wings were 0-for-2 on the power play, but also killed both Washington power plays.
+The Wings were 0-for-2 on the power play, but also killed both Washington penalties.

-Lalonde likes the depth and versatility the Wings possess, particularly to having power-play options.
+Lalonde likes the depth and versatility the Wings possess, particularly to having power play options.

 "Special teams on the whole, I’m optimistic about where they’re at," said Lalonde after Thursday's practice.
 "They’ve both had good starts.
 They are going through some details.
 The structure looks fine.